-- do not have to lodge a complaint against the assailant;
+- is not required to file a complaint against the abuser

-- may be compensated even if the assailant is not identified, prosecuted, or found guilty at the conclusion of criminal proceedings;
+- can be compensated even if the abuser is not identified, prosecuted or convicted as a result of criminal proceedings